-Inside network devices, digital logic is applied for their interpretation of the addresses.
+Inside network devices, digital logic is applied to their interpretation of the addresses.
 When creating an IPv4 packet, the destination network address must be extracted from the destination address.
 This is done by a logic called ANDing.
 ANDing is the basic binary operation to determine network address.
 There is two other process that is also used in data networking but not used for determining IP address.
 The other two are OR and NOT operation.
-The IPv4 address is logically ANDed with its subnet mask to determine the network address to which the is associated.
-When ANDing between the address and the subnet mask is performed, the result gives the network address.
+The IPv4 address is logically ANDed with its subnet mask to determine the associated network address.
+When ANDing between the address and the subnet mask performed, the result gives the network address.

 A Logic AND Gate is a type of digital logic gate that has an output which is usually at logic level “0” and only goes “HIGH” to a logic level “1” when ALL of its inputs are at logic level “1”

 The output state of a “Logic AND Gate” return “LOW” when any of its inputs are at a logic level “0”.
 In other words for a logic AND gate, any LOW input will give a LOW output.

 The logic expression given for a digital logic AND gate is that for Logical Multiplication which denoted by a single dot or full stop symbol, ( . ) giving us the Boolean expression of A.B = X